Skip to content

 F

-Food Waste - Vegetable peelings, fruit, tea bags etc can all be home composted .
-We are also investigating the use of Green Cones which digest meat and other food waste.
+Food waste - Vegetable peelings, fruit, tea bags etc. can all be home composted.
 Food waste cannot be collected with our garden waste collections, as it requires specialist facilities to compost it commercially.
+We are currently trialling food waste collections with 2,000 households in Measham and surrounding villages.

-Furniture - Furniture can be donated to charity.
-Try REACT based at the Marlene Reid Centre in Coalville (telephone 01530 510515).
-Furniture can also be collected for disposal via our bulky waste collection service .
+Furniture - Good quality furniture can be donated to charity.
+Try the Marlene Reid Centre in Coalville (telephone 01530 510515).
+Furniture can also be collected for disposal via our bulky waste collection service.

 G

-Gas Cylinders - If a cylinder is no longer needed it should be returned to a local dealer of the company owning the cylinder.
+Gas cylinders - If a cylinder is no longer needed it should be returned to a local dealer of the company owning the cylinder.
 Most cylinders carry the name of the owner company on them.
-Help with finding the owner of your cyclinder .

-Glass bottles - Glass bottles and glass jars can be recycled at glass banks throughout the district.
+Glass bottles - Glass bottles and glass jars can be recycled in the red box or at glass banks throughout the district.

 H

-Hazardous Waste - Including chemicals, pesticides, cleaning fluids etc. For asbestos please see seperate entry.
+Hazardous waste - Including chemicals, pesticides, cleaning fluids etc. For asbestos please see separate entry.
 For disposal advice please contact Leicestershire County Council on 0116 265 7240.
 For disposal of medicines please speak to your local chemist or surgery.

 I